ZiadHatab/SMA-PCB-mTRL-kit/README.md

-# FR4 Microstrip multiline TRL Board
+# FR4 microstrip multiline TRL board

 Originally, I designed a transition from SMA connector to microstrip line for my own usage.
 However, I found myself afterwards creating a multiline TRL board on the standard 1.6mm FR4 substrate.
 So I thought maybe someone would find it useful to de-embed measurements of some DUTs.
 In this repository, you will find the CAD files (Altium and Gerber) for a multiline TRL PCB and another PCB that contains some example DUTs.